 As seen in Table 3, there is some overlap in the indicators used to assess W&S potential and ONRW potential.
-Specifically, the indicators contained within the ONRW "exceptional water quality" criterion-water quality categorization, protected status of adjacent lands, and total flow and valley bottom modification-are also applied here to capture the "primitive and unaltered" status of potential W&Ss.
+Specifically, the indicators contained within the ONRW "exceptional water quality" criterion-water quality categorization, protected status of adjacent lands, and total flow and valley bottom modification-are also applied here to capture criteria 1-3 defining W&Ss.
 Although the ONRW and W&S designation criteria are described by different terms, we determined that the same assumptions regarding the suitability of these indicators can be applied to both.
 Here, primitive and unaltered rivers are expected to have high water quality unaltered by pollution and sedimentation.
 Lands with the highest degree of protection are expected to be the least developed and to remain so.
 And the degree of flow alteration and valley bottom modification is expected to provide a very direct measure of a river's primitive and unaltered state.

-The requirement that potential W&Ss be inaccessible except by trail or the river itself is distinct from the criteria used to assess ONRW potential.
-To assess accessibility, we relied on a recent analysis of accessibility from major population centers based on travel time via surface transport (Weiss et al. 2018; see Appendix A for further details).
+The requirement that potential W&Ss occur in a "relatively natural setting" with "adequate open space" is open to significant interpretation.
+We assumed that the intent of this criterion was intended to be distinct from criteria 1-2 ("free-flowing without diversions," "relatively unmodified").
+We further assumed that the intent was likely to mirror the federal Wild and Scenic Rivers Act criteria as well as other states' criteria, which typically specify that W&S rivers should be "generally inaccessible except by trail."
+This criterion is distinct from the criteria used to assess ONRW potential.
+To assess inaccessibility (as an indicator of "natural setting and adequate open space"), we relied on a recent analysis of accessibility from major population centers based on travel time via surface transport (Weiss et al. 2018; see Appendix A for further details).

-As in our ONRW assessment described above, we did not consider whether lands adjacent to a stream or river are "administered to preserve primitive condition" within the prioritization process because we wished to support flexibility in how protected status is treated; we encourage use of this information as a post hoc filter when exploring the prioritization results.
+We did not consider whether lands adjacent to a stream or river are "in public ownership" within the prioritization process because we wished to support flexibility in how protected status is treated and how that status might promote different strategies for nominating and advocating for a given river's W&S designation.
+Instead, we include protected status information (i.e., designation type) in the streams database (see below) and encourage use of this information as a post hoc filter when exploring the prioritization results.